 Some inspiration into how to create your own manifesto: There are plenty of terrific books and sites out there.
 I’ve culled through many, and here are some inspirational ideas: (These were inspired by Mark Thurston’s Discover Your Soul’s Purpose.)

 - What Talent Comes Easily and Naturally?
 For your specific mission in life, you have unique abilities that only you can draw upon and create to serve in the world.
-The people you’re born to touch, you are the very best with your unique skills, talents and epxeriences, unlike anyone else on this planet.
+The people you’re born to touch, you are the very best with your unique skills, talents, and experiences, unlike anyone else on this planet.

 - Take inventory of Your Talents and Strengths – Looking at past successes, skills with people, things, and information.
 There are many lists of talents and strengths on the internet.
 (Mark Thurston has a good list in his book, as mentioned above.)

-- What are your values when it comes to these 5 areas of your life: Relationships, Financial, Career, Spiritual, and Health?
+- What are your values when it comes to these 5 areas of your life: Relationships, finances, career, spirituality, and health?
 Knowing what you value in each of these areas will go a long way to help you write your own manifesto.
 It can be about work and life, or just choose one.
 Mine has both because, I believe, they’re intertwined.

 This leads me to something else I wanted to share with you — In creating my manifesto, I’ve also created a “how to quick guide” so you can also be inspired to create your own.